My dividend-paying stock investments basically started with 5 core stocks that I started buying via DRiP in the mid-to-late 1990s:

 Tickers in light blue were sold in their entirety earlier in the calendar year.
 Tickers in purple were IAS recommendations.

-I try to stay fairly closely aligned with the S&P 500 sector weightings, but there are a few sectors I tend to exclude, including telecom services and energy.
+I try to stay fairly closely aligned with the S&P 500 sector weightings, but there are a few sectors I tend to exclude, including telecom services, utilities and energy.
+These sectors tend to have larger dividend payers as opposed to higher growth companies.
 I’d like to increase my holdings in information technology.